lars-t-hansen/Jobanalyzer/README.md

   show GPU load and process ID and gives a pretty clear picture of whether the job is running on the GPU.
 (Like `htop` and `top` for the CPU.)
 These monitors can be started after the job is started.
+  In fact, `nvtop` shows both GPU and CPU load and a quick peek at `nvtop` is often enough to find out whether a busy system is being used well.

 * `nvtop` also works on AMD cards, though only for kernel 5.14 and newer.
-There is also https://github.com/clbr/radeontop which I have yet to look at.
+(There is also https://github.com/clbr/radeontop which I have yet to look at.)

+* `cat /proc/loadavg` gives a pretty good indication of the busyness of the CPUs over the last 15 minutes.

 * `nvidia-smi` can do logging and is possibly part of the solution to generating the log.
 See SKETCHES.md for more.